-- 1. The Medical College Admissions Test (MCAT).
+- The Medical College Admissions Test (MCAT).
 The MCAT is administered electronically throughout the year.
-If applying for the 2013 entering class, only May 2009 through September 2012 scores will be accepted.
+If applying for the 2014 entering class, only May 2011 through September 2013 scores will be accepted.
 To register for the MCAT, apply online at www.aamc.org.
-Direct questions via email to mcat reg@act.org or call (319) 337-1357.
+Direct questions via email to mcat_reg@act.org or call (319) 337-1357.
 Applicants applying through KCUMB's Partnership Program are not required to take the MCAT Exam. - 2.
 A baccalaureate degree earned from a regionally accredited college or university.
-Exceptions are only made for those students accepted through our Partners Program (see Page 50). - 3.
-Satisfactory completion, with a grade of C or higher, of the following college courses, including laboratory work: - Biochemistry (3 Semester Hours) (in addition to 13 hours of Chemistry) - Biological Sciences (12 Semester Hours) - Chemistry (13 Semester Hours) - English Composition and/or Literature (6 Semester Hours) - Genetics (3 Semester Hours) (in addition to 12 hours of biological sciences) - Physics (8 Semester Hours)
+Exceptions are only made for those students accepted through our Partners Program (see Admissions Partnerships on next page). - 3.
+Satisfactory completion, with a grade of C or higher, of the following college courses, including laboratory work: - Biochemistry (3 Semester Hours) (in addition to 13 hours of Chemistry) - Biological Sciences (12 Semester Hours) - Chemistry (13 Semester Hours) - English Composition and/or Literature (6 Semester Hours) - Physics (8 Semester Hours)